 Can you see yourself staying where you are for the next five years?
 Or do you have another place in mind?
 Are there any major life events on the horizon?

-If you’re thinking of renovating, you should be prepared to stay put for a few years at least.
+If you’re considering renovating, you should be prepared to stay put for at least a few years.
 When you renovate, you put yourself at risk of overcapitalisation – where the cost of your renovation may not translate into an equal increase in the value of your home.

 If you’re okay with waiting for 6-12 months (or more) before you upgrade, building or knocking down could be viable options.
 However, if you’d like to find something bigger ASAP, you’re better off buying an existing property.